Apress/firewalls-dont-stop-dragons/errata.md

 I can no longer recommend that you install Chrome at all (and if you already have Chrome installed, I would uninstall it).
 The only reason to use Google's Chrome browser in the past was for support of the nearly-dead Adobe Flash plugin.
 Not only has the need for this basically gone away, Google has become even worse with regard to your privacy.
 I would only install Firefox and ignore all other tips about Chrome unless you're *absolutely certain* you still need Adboe Flash for some website(s) that are crucial for you.

 See [this blog article](https://firewallsdontstopdragons.com/its-time-switch-to-firefox/) for more info.

+## Chapter 11 - Don’t Be a Smartphone Dummy

+### Section: Privacy Matters

+According to a 2016 Pew poll, 28 percent of people still do not lock their smartphones with a PIN or other access control.
+While I hope that number has ***decreased*** since then, I don’t doubt that a majority of people still haven’t taken this most basic step to secure this treasure trove of information.